Holes In Lawn: Causes + How To Fill The Small Overnight Holes

 3. Moles

 Moles barely leave an opening to their holes and tend to feed on grubs or other soil organisms such as earthworms.
-They dig tunnels that reach about 10 inches below your lawn.
+They dig tunnels that reach about 16-18 inches deep below your lawn.

-The holes will have a mound of soil on top that measures around 24 inches and is shaped like a volcano.
+The holes will have a mound of soil on top that measures around 5 – 7 inches long and are shaped like a volcano.
 Moles rarely appear on your lawn however unless they are looking for a mate.

 To stop moles digging at your turf, repel them using a natural repellent such as the Natural Elements Mole and Vole Repellent and if the problem persists, plant some natural mole repellents around your yard.